 Guide

-In 2024, Google moved Timeline storage off Google's servers and onto your device.
-This was framed as a privacy improvement — your location history is no longer stored in your Google Account by default — but it has a real side effect: Google Takeout, which reads from your account, can no longer export trips recorded after the migration.
-If your Timeline switched over a year ago, a Takeout export today only contains that first year, not anything since.
+Starting in December 2024, Google moved Timeline storage off its servers and onto your device.
+This was framed as a privacy improvement — your location history is no longer held in your Google Account by default — but it has a real side effect: Google Takeout, which reads from your account, can no longer export trips recorded after the migration.
+If your Timeline switched over a year ago, a Takeout export today only contains that first year, and nothing since.

 In short: Takeout = your old, pre-migration history.
 Direct Export from your phone = everything since.